strimzi/strimzi-kafka-operator/HACKING-cli-image.md

 In order to build Strimzi Kafka Operator project you need a running Docker daemon.

-If you also want to try them out, deploy the Strimzi Cluster Operator, and run a test Kafka cluster on Kubernetes, you'll need access to Kubernetes API server.
+If you also want to try them out, deploy the Strimzi Cluster Operator, and run a test Kafka cluster on Kubernetes, you'll need access to a Kubernetes API server.

 There are several locally running options for Kubernetes as explained in [Strimzi Quickstarts](https://strimzi.io/quickstarts/).